Amenability constants for unconditional sums of Banach algebras: Introduction

 Our main result (Theorem~\ref{thm:main}) establishes that, under the hypothesis $C_E < \infty$, the $E$-sum is amenable if and only if $\sup_{i \in I} \AM(A_i) < \infty$, with the quantitative estimate

 We prove that the constant $C_E^2$ cannot, in general, be replaced by $C_E$: for the finite $\ell_2^n$-sum of $n$ copies of $\mathbb{C}$, one has $\AM(A) = n = C_E^2$ (Proposition~\ref{prop:CE2-sharp}).
-Conversely, we show that amenability of an $E$-sum with infinitely many non-trivial unital summands forces $C_E < \infty$ (Proposition~\ref{prop:CE-necessary}), so the finiteness hypothesis is essentially optimal.
+Conversely, we show that amenability of an $E$-sum with infinitely many non-zero summands forces $C_E < \infty$ (Proposition~\ref{prop:CE-necessary}), so the finiteness hypothesis is essentially optimal.

 A second goal of this paper is conceptual.
 Certain constructions in Banach space theory are \emph{conditional} rather than unconditional; the prototypical example is Bellenot's James-type $J$-sum~\cite{Bellenot1982}, which underpins the Lindenstrauss construction of spaces $Y$ with $Y^{**}/Y$ isomorphic to a prescribed separable space.
 Even in such conditional settings, unconditional $E$-sums frequently appear as coordinate algebras or natural subalgebras.